redi-js-teachers/js_sprint_2020_final_project_vidhya-eng/README.md

 # REDI Sprint 2020 Frontend Development 2, Final Project

 Application Name: Weather-app

 Student Name: Vidhya Krishnan

-## app-name
+## {app-name}

-Weather app which accepts user information in the form of placenames and displays the weather of the respective place
+Weather app which accepts user information in the form of placenames and displays the weather of the respective

 ## Screenshots